brightkeycloud-chad/aws-foundations-video/34_edge-protection-services/34.2_create-waf-web-acl-console/README.md

 ```bash
 ./cleanup.sh
 ```

+The cleanup script will:
+- Locate the `demo-web-acl` Web ACL
+- Display the configured rules (including Bot Control)
+- Check for associated CloudFront distributions
+- Safely delete the Web ACL and all its rules
+- Verify successful deletion

 ## Optional: Testing Bot Detection
 After associating the Web ACL with a CloudFront distribution (Demo 34.3), you can test bot detection: